Writer’s Resources: Indispensable Tools for Every Aspiring Author

 1. Publishing Account

 Let’s begin with the most important of our writer’s resources i.e. your publishing account.
 Create an account with Kindle Publishing (KDP).
-Use the information in my book (You May be a Badass) to create a winning book and then upload it to your Kindle Publishing account.
-They accept files in many formats including both native both Word format and EPUB.
+Use the information in Kathy’s book (Exactly How I Make Money Writing Filth) or Will’s book (You May be a Badass) to create a winning book and then upload it to your Kindle Publishing account.
+They accept files in many formats including both native Word format and EPUB.
 You can set your own pricing and upload your cover graphic.
 It’s completely free and your book gets its own page on the Amazon site.

 2. eBook Creation Software